openshift-knative/deviate/README.md

     *   Automates the creation of "resync PRs" to update fork release branches when the corresponding upstream release branch receives updates (e.g., cherry-picked commits).
 *   **Tag Syncing**: Can synchronize Git tags from the upstream.
 *   **Patch Application**: Manages fork-specific patches, applying them to the development line and at the creation of new release branches.

+### Modernizing Fork Synchronization: `deviate` vs. Legacy Scripts

+`deviate` is well-suited to replace older, often complex, shell-script-based processes for keeping forks synchronized with their upstreams.
+If you have a process similar to the described "Knative Nightly CI" example (which involved Jenkins and an `update-to-head.sh` script), here's how `deviate` offers a more modern and integrated solution:

+*   **Automation**: Instead of a Jenkins job running a shell script, `deviate sync` can be executed by a GitHub Actions workflow (see [Quickstart](#quickstart-github-actions-workflow)), providing better integration with your GitHub repository.
+*   **Fork-Specific Content and Builds**:
+    *   Legacy processes might involve explicit `git checkout` commands for files like `OWNERS` or `Makefile`, followed by `make` commands for generation (e.g., `make generate-dockerfiles`).
+    *   With `deviate`, fork-specific file modifications are handled through its patching mechanism.
+Broader build or code generation steps (like running `make` targets) are expected to be part of your CI pipeline.
+This pipeline is triggered by `deviate` after it prepares the synchronized branch with applied patches. `deviate` also includes an optional `dockerfileGen` feature for a common Dockerfile generation use case.
+*   **CI Triggering and Updates**:
+    *   Older scripts might directly commit and force-push to a development branch (e.g., `release-next`), then separately create a PR to a CI-specific branch (e.g., `release-next-ci`) to trigger CI.
+    *   `deviate` refines this by:
+        1. Preparing all changes (upstream sync + patches) on a dedicated CI trigger branch (e.g., `sync-ci-release-1.x`).
+        2. Making a distinct commit (often a small, timestamped file change) on this CI branch to reliably trigger CI workflows.
+        3. Creating a Pull Request from this CI branch *into* your fork's actual target development branch (e.g., `release-1.x`).
+        This method ensures CI validates the exact set of proposed changes *before* they are merged into your main development line, offering a clearer, safer, and more traceable update path.
+*   **Automated Merging**:
+    *   Where a custom webhook (e.g., Google Cloud Functions using `hub` CLI commands) might have handled PR merging based on labels and CI status, `deviate` facilitates this through standard tools like Mergify.
+By assigning specific labels (via `syncLabels` in `.deviate.yaml`), you can configure Mergify to automatically merge these PRs once all CI checks pass.

+By adopting `deviate`, you gain a more standardized, configurable, and transparent process for managing fork synchronization, reducing the maintenance burden of custom scripts and leveraging modern CI/CD practices.

 ## Configuration (`.deviate.yaml`)